manticoresoftware/manticoresearch/manual/Installation/Debian_and_Ubuntu.md

   * 20

 ### APT repository
-The easiest way to install Manticore in Ubuntu/Debian/Mint is by using our APT repository
+The easiest way to install Manticore in Ubuntu/Debian/Mint is by using our APT repository.

 Install the repository:
 ```bash